-I wrote this backpacking Europe packing list because packing for travel can often be very difficult — especially for beginners.
-Many first-time travelers make the mistake of bringing way too much gear so that travel quickly becomes tiresome.
+I wrote this backpacking Europe packing list because packing for travel can often be very difficult—especially for beginners.
+Many first-time travelers make the mistake of bringing too much gear so travel quickly becomes tiresome.
 Overpacking can also make you a bigger target for thieves because it’s harder to keep track of your belongings.
 This packing guide for Europe will help you know what type of clothes and gear you should bring and tips for packing light.

 Hey Ladies!
-Check out our new Backpacking Europe Packing List for Women where we cover women-specific packing suggestions.
+Check out our new Backpacking Europe Packing List for Women where I cover women-specific packing suggestions.

 This Europe Packing List Includes: